NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 # Using Python to Query the GDC API

 Python can be a versatile tool for retrieving information from the GDC API and performing downstream processing.
-This page details some examples that demonstrate the basic methods for querying the API using Python.
+This page details some examples that demonstrate the basic API queries using Python.
 The examples in this guide will use the [requests](http://docs.python-requests.org/en/master/) Python library and should be compatible with Python3.

 ## Querying Metadata

-Python can be used with the GDC API to retrieve the metadata that is indexed in the GDC Database.
+Python can be used with the GDC API to retrieve metadata that is indexed in the GDC Database.
 See the [Search and Retrieval](Search_and_Retrieval.md) section of the API documentation for specific details about parameters and usage.

 ### A Basic Query